Introduction

 - The Council must be informed by the evidence available on non-nuclear industry radioactive waste.
 There is no evidence to suggest that Somerset generates significant amounts of non-nuclear radioactive waste (from sources such as hospitals, universities and military establishments).
 Our main area of responsibility lies in keeping a watching brief on the waste management routes available and identifying any blocks that may impede Somerset producers from accessing those routes.

 - The oil and gas sector is the main source of Naturally Occurring Radioactive Material (NORM) generated by development.
-Somerset does not have an active oil and gas sector, though there are licences offered by central government in the latest round of onshore oil and gas licensing.
+Somerset does not have an active oil and gas sector.
+Whilst there were Petroleum Exploration and Development Licences (PEDLs) offered by central government in the latest (14th) round of onshore oil and gas licensing, these have now expired.
 Our main responsibility around NORM is in monitoring relevant developments, in particular those associated with the oil and gas sector, and reviewing any implications for Somerset.

 More detailed information about radioactive waste management nationally and locally in Somerset can be found in Waste Topic Paper C, published in 2016.